 - Communication – Keep all stakeholders in the loop, including sponsors.
 If everyone interested in the project remains up-to-speed, they’ll likely stay interested.
 PRINCE2 uses the term stakeholder engagement.
 This is more encompassing and useful than sponsor engagement.

 - Communication Management Strategy – A document that describes how you’ll communicate with stakeholders.
 It may vary depending on organisation and project size.
 You can set a communication strategy for a whole group, e.g. a monthly meeting with the project team.
 You could also have a communication strategy for individuals, depending on how they prefer to communicate.
 Consider asking the executive sponsor how best to reach them and stick to that method.

 Do you want to join the rising success of project management?
 Before anyone can improve projects with PRINCE2, they have to learn the fundamentals.
-For that, we offer a Foundations course with a guaranteed pass.
+For that, we offer a Foundations course with a Pass Pledge, meaning unsuccessful candidates can resit the exam for free within three motnhs of their first attempt.
 To find out more, click here to get in touch with us.